-Internal Trade, commonly recognized as Domestic Trade or Home Trade, is the purchasing and selling of the goods and services, within the geographical borders of a country.
+Internal Trade, commonly recognized as Domestic Trade or Home Trade, is the purchasing and selling of goods and services, within the geographical borders of a country.

-For instance: Goods purchased from the nearby market, retail store, mall, fair, exhibition, door-to-door salesman or online via Amazon, Flipkart, Grofers, etc.
+For instance: Goods purchased from the nearby market, retail store, mall, fair, exhibition, door-to-door salesman, or online via Amazon, Flipkart, Grofers, etc.

 Characteristics of Internal Trade